DevExpress-Examples/xaf-print-a-report-without-displaying-a-preview/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to: Print a report without displaying a preview
+# XAF - How to Print a report without displaying a preview

 This example demonstrates how to implement an Action that prints a specific report without displaying its preview.
 The printed report uses custom sorting and includes only the items selected in the List View.
 The complete description is available in the [How to: Print a Report Without Displaying a Preview (in Reports V2)](https://documentation.devexpress.com/#Xaf/CustomDocument3601) topic.